brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 }
 ```

+Notably, although generics have let us improve the data loaders a lot, the framework is still a work in progress.
+Loading data succinctly and efficiently using Go's laborious syntax is a stubborn problem, and one we're still trying to crack.

 ## Limitations (#limitations)

 By far the most noticeable limitation is that generic functions can't be defined on struct functions.
 Structs can have types and their functions can use those types, but functions can't define their own.
 So this is allowed: